74. PRE-MARITAL COUNSELLING – IS IT NECESSARY?

 However, I am different and intend to do things differently.
 I have never been one to just go along with what is socially accepted as the norm but I think for myself and reason for myself and then make decisions accordingly.

 I firmly believe that if God has sent a guy to me for marriage, that there is nothing that I could do that would make him leave me.
-If after my response, a guy exits the picture because of a bruised ego or whatever else may be at work, this confirm to me that he is not my God-sent.
+If after my response, a guy exits the picture because of a bruised ego or whatever else may be at work, this confirms to me that he is not my God-sent.
 I will not be able to shake my God-sent because God sent him!

 I believe that the right man would see the wisdom in my answer and would love me more for it.